We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 This article looks at the causes and treatments of diarrhea.
 It also looks at symptoms, diagnosis, prevention, and when to see a doctor.

 Many cases of diarrhea are due to an infection in the gastrointestinal tract.
-The microbes responsible for this infection include:
+The

 - parasitic organisms